The Insolvency, Restructuring and Dissolution Bill

 Foreign Companies undergoing liquidation

-The new Bill gives the Court power to appoint a liquidator of the foreign company for Singapore on the application of the actual foreign liquidator in the company’s place of incorporation.
+The new Insolvency, Restructuring and Dissolution Bill grants the Court power to appoint a liquidator of the foreign company for Singapore on the application of the actual foreign liquidator in the company’s place of incorporation.
 However, this can only be done where the Singapore liquidator is satisfied that the interests of creditors in Singapore are sufficiently protected before making payments to the foreign liquidator.
+This aspect represents an important change in the corporate insolvency landscape.

 Corporate insolvency

-Previously, there was no restriction on the exercise of contractual clauses under the Companies Act which permit the termination or modification of the contract upon the occurrence of a specified trigger event, such as insolvency or restructuring of the company.
+In the past, under the Companies Act, there was no restriction on the exercise of contractual clauses which permitted the termination or modification of the contract upon the occurrence of a specified trigger event, such as insolvency or restructuring of the company.
+This has been altered under the Insolvency, Restructuring and Dissolution Bill.

-Usually, the practical effect of the exercise of these clauses is that it became much more difficult for a company to restructure its debt because of the immediate manner in which the clauses operate to terminate or modify the existing contracts.
+Usually, the practical effect of the exercise of these clauses would make it much more difficult for a company to restructure its debt because of the immediate manner in which the clauses operate to terminate or modify the existing contracts.

-Often, the exercise of such clauses by one creditor creates a cascading domino effect and completely destroys the value of the distressed company, which otherwise would not have happened had there been an opportunity to carry out the restructuring in an organised manner.
+Frequently, the exercise of such clauses by one creditor creates a cascading domino effect and entirely destroys the value of the distressed company, which otherwise would not have happened had there been an opportunity to conduct the restructuring in an organised manner.

-Under the new Bill, there will be restrictions placed on the exercise of such clauses.
+Under the new Insolvency, Restructuring and Dissolution Bill, there will be restrictions placed on the exercise of such clauses.

 The new Bill, however, will not affect existing cases and pending applications commenced under the Bankruptcy Act and Companies Act before the date of commencement of the Bill.
 In those cases and applications, the relevant provisions of the Bankruptcy Act and Companies Act will continue to apply.

-The Bill is presented to ensure that Singapore’s insolvency and debt restructuring laws remain progressive and up to date with the needs of individuals and companies in the modern world.
+The Insolvency, Restructuring and Dissolution Bill is presented to ensure that Singapore’s insolvency and debt restructuring laws remain progressive and up to date with the needs of individuals and companies in the modern world.

 The competing concern naturally that the parties had entered into contractual arrangements precisely on the basis that they would be entitled to exercise these rights precisely in the event of financial difficulty of that party.
 The legislation would effectively curtail a freely negotiated contractual bargain.
 Speak to our bankruptcy and insolvency lawyers today to see how you can protect your interests in such circumstances.